 Related: Read my full EQ Bank review.

 Wealthsimple Cash is a good fit if you want to—in the future—be able to spend directly from your account with a card, or you might need immediate access to the money.
-It’s also a great fit if you already use Wealthsimple, or if you need a joint savings account, because EQ Bank doesn’t yet offer them.
+It’s also a good fit if you already use Wealthsimple, or if you need a joint savings account, because EQ Bank doesn’t yet offer them.

-EQ Bank is a great fit if you use international money transfers, need free email money transfers, or you specifically don’t want to be able to spend your money as easily.
+But bottom line, EQ Bank has the higher interest rate right now, and will pay you more to hold your money.
+They’re currently offering 2% on your savings, and on top of that, EQ Bank is a great fit if you use international money transfers, need free email money transfers, or you specifically don’t want to be able to spend your money as easily.
 There’s power in keeping your savings separate and less easily spendable, which is why I’ll continue to use EQ Bank for my personal savings that I don’t want to see every day or touch unless it’s truly an emergency.

 Lastly, Wealthsimple Cash accounts are protected under CIPF insurance, whereas EQ Bank accounts are protected under CDIC insurance.
 There are nuances between the two, and it’s worth doing your own research into them if you’re concerned about what protections there are for your money.